 The way we communicate at work has changed dramatically over the last several years.
 For many, the desk phone now sits unused in a closet.
-More people are using rapid-fire communications on Skype for Business, Join.me, Lync, Jabber, and Google Hangouts while wearing their professional headsets and working hands-free.
+More people are using rapid-fire communications on Teams, Join.me, Lync, Jabber, and Google Hangouts while wearing their professional headsets and working hands-free.

 You might also have a personal USB / Bluetooth speakerphone for those conference calls.
-If you’re on the move, you might be using a Bluetooth headset to take the call with you once you leave the office.
+If you’re on the move, you might be using a true wireless headset or a Bluetooth mono headset to take the call with you once you leave the office.

 Some people own and use a number of different headset in parallel, which they acquire based on ad hoc decisions about what they need at the time.
 This haphazard method is not the best approach for most businesses, according to Bill Orlansky, the Director of Strategic Alliance Marketing for Jabra:

 “As the nature of work continues to evolve and more businesses deploy unified communications solutions, leading companies are putting a framework around the types of audio endpoints they believe will maximize productivity and effectiveness for the various locations and types of users in their enterprise.”

 So what’s a better approach?
 How about…

 According to Orlansky, businesses should consider three primary criteria to define what’s right for each employee: type of worker, location, and personal preference.
 Here are some examples of different types of employees and how their role can affect the choice of headset.

 Office workers: These are non-mobile employees that typically work on their own, occasionally interacting with others.
 They spend most of their time at an office (or home office) desk.
 They need a headset that lets them be more productive by going hands-free.